[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for this winter.]

 Annmarie Sculpture Garden

 The grounds of the arts center in Calvert County are filled with all kinds of creative works, from large abstract sculptures to “tree pops” and birdhouses to a few fairy houses left over from the annual summer exhibit.
 Some of the bigger works are part of the permanent collection, and many more are on loan from the Hirshhorn, National Gallery of Art, and other private collections.
 A stroll among all of it along a looping path is lovely, relaxing, and kind of magical.
 And the Fairy Lolly is the most delightful play area!
 The indoor galleries with even more art are also open and good for warming up (plus, restrooms).
 Hours are 9am – 5pm Monday – Friday, 10am – 5pm on Saturday, and 12-5pm on Sunday.
-Admission is free during Covid, but a donation of $5 is suggested.
+Admission is free for members, with a suggested donation of $5 for non-members.
 See more about Annmarie here.

 EXPLORE A GARDEN